yuridiniz/xMQ/README.md

 The project makes an abstraction that masks connection errors, and that for me would already make its use unfeasible.
 To get around this, you should implement a pooling on it to check the active connections.
 Other limitations also made me discouraged, such as the fact that you need a Socket object for each type of communication.
-So, if you want to work with Req / Resp and Pub / Sub, you should use 3 Sockets type, one for Req / Resp, one for Producer and one for Subscriber
+So, if you want to work with Req/Resp and Pub/Sub, you should use 3 Sockets type, one for Req/Resp, one for Producer and one for Subscriber